pypa/cibuildwheel/docs/options.md

 ## Setting options

-cibuildwheel is configured using environment variables, that can be set using your CI config.
+cibuildwheel is configured using environment variables that can be set using your CI config.

 For example, to configure cibuildwheel to run tests, add the following YAML to